wxGlade/wxGlade/README.txt

 Installation
 ------------

-To start the program, enter ``python wxglade.py`` in your shell or use whatever is required to start a python application on your platform.
+To start the program, enter ``python3 wxglade.py`` or ``python wxglade.py`` in your shell or use whatever is required to start a python application on your platform.
 If you want to build a GUI for wxPython Classic or Phoenix:
 Start wxGlade in your target version - if it runs under Phoenix, it will create Phoenix code.